Many people feel pressured to perform faster, better, stronger, and longer in the workplace.

 Even those who work at home and create their own schedules face sleep debt.
 When customers and clients live overseas, online independent contractors must rearrange their lives (and sleep) to adapt to different time zones.
 Parents of babies and young children understand sleep debt, too.
 Those who are juggling two or more jobs really understand debt.

-Micah Kidd , a certified strength and conditioning specialist and nutritionist, also teaches online classes to students in Asia.
-While most North Americans are asleep, Micah provides enthusiastic instruction to students on the other side of the world.
+Micah Kidd, a certified strength and conditioning specialist and nutritionist, also teaches online classes to students in Asia.
+While most North Americans are asleep, Micah provides enthusiastic teaches students on the other side of the world.
 His tips about sleep deprivation apply to anyone who is struggling with sleep debt.

 He explains sleep debt and offers tips to ensure restful sleep on his website: